Skip to main content

 • Rinse thoroughly — soap residue breaks down fabric over time

 • Let dry completely before retracting.
-Retracting a wet awning is the leading cause of mold and mildew inside the rolled fabric
+Rolling up a damp awning is one of the most common ways mold and mildew get started inside the rolled fabric

 Dealing with Mold and Mildew

-Mold inside rolled awning fabric is common when an awning is retracted damp.
+Mold inside rolled awning fabric is a common problem when an awning is retracted damp.
 A diluted white vinegar solution (1:1 with water) removes light mold without damaging most fabrics.
-For severe mold, commercial RV awning cleaners with mildewcide are more effective.
-Badly molded vinyl fabric that smells and stains may need replacement.
+For more stubborn cases, commercial RV awning cleaners with mildewcide are more effective.
+Badly molded vinyl fabric that smells and stains may ultimately need replacement.

-Prevention: always dry before rolling.
-On a sunny day, extend and let the sun bake out any moisture before packing up.
+Prevention is simple: always dry before rolling.
+On a sunny day, extend and let the sun bake out any remaining moisture before packing up.

 Arm and Hardware Maintenance